lt101/scrabble-desktop-mobile-app/README.md

     - To run the web version of the app, run the `ng serve` script in the *client_web* directory.
 The client will run on **http://localhost:4200/**.

 - Mobile app:
-    - Download and open the scrabble-mobile.apk file.
+    - Open the scrabble-mobile.apk file.
     - If you have an Android emulator, you can run the app on the emulator by running the main.dart file in client_mobile > lib.

 ## Login and user profile